martijnvermaat/wiggelen/doc/commands.rst

-        scale               scale values in a wiggle track derivative          create derivative of a wiggle track visualize           visualize a wiggle track (requires matplotlib) merge               merge any number of wiggle tracks in various ways distance            calculate the distance between wiggle tracks
+        scale               scale values in a wiggle track derivative          create derivative of a wiggle track visualize           visualize a wiggle track (requires matplotlib) coverage            create coverage BED track of a wiggle track merge               merge any number of wiggle tracks in various ways distance            calculate the distance between wiggle tracks